cuustard/LancasterLink/README.md

     - Open that link in your browser.

-# Running Backend Tests*
+# Running All Tests

 **Running all tests before pushing**
 Run the full collection of Python tests from the workspace root:
 ```bash
 python -m pytest tests -v
 ```
 This covers every unit and integration test under `tests/` with verbose output.

+# Issues With the Project

+Any issues with the project please raise in the **Issues** tab at the top of the github.

+# Running The Project

+Anything that needs to be done to either run or test the project please put in the **readme.md**